arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 (-\frac{∂u}{∂w}|_v , 0, 1)
 $$

-These three vectors are still in the same plane (tangent plane to the surface):
+These three vectors are still in the same plane (the tangent plane to the surface):

 $$
 \det \left| \begin{matrix}